bengfarrell/rgf-blog/content/posts/2015-12-15-need-gift-ideas-give-the-gift-of-my-fiction.md

 The contemporary romance novella I never expected write, _Maya's Vacation_ came to be in a dream about frying chicken, and I fleshed that dream out into the story of a woman in her fifties rediscovering herself after a divorce and relearning what she used to love through food, paint, and an old flame returned. _Maya's Vacation,_ published by Clean Reads, is available on [Amazon](http://www.amazon.com/Mayas-Vacation-ebook/dp/B004UB1REI/ref=sr_1_1?ie=UTF8&qid=1380500960&sr=8-1&keywords=maya%27s+vacation).
 Warning: No sex scenes in this romance!
 Just unrequited longing.
 Or is it requited?
 I'll never tell.

 I may also mention that anything you buy that features my work is a gift to me as well—word of tongue can only spread after eyes on the page have done their business.
-Of course, I also have plenty of fiction free to read online as well—just click over to [the Creative section](/creative-works/) to find it.
+Of course, I also have plenty of fiction free to read online as well—just click over [here](https://rebeccagomezfarrell.com/fiction/mayas-vacation) to find it.
 Thank you for your support, and I hope to keep entertaining you in the future.
 I'm pretty sure I'll have some snippets to share by the end of next week as well...

 ![Happy holidays, from me and Ben!](https://d2ypg8o05lff0b.cloudfront.net/wp-content/uploads/sites/3/2015/12/holiday-pic-333x500.jpg) *Happy holidays, from me and Ben!*